urs-waldmann/i-muppet/README.md

 **Labeled single pigeon data**

-If you are interested to train I-MuPPET on our labeled single pigeon data set, we kindly ask you to reach out to us.
-Unzip and copy the "pigeon_data" folder that we will provide to `./data/annotations/`.
+Our annotated single pigeon data can be downloaded [here](https://zenodo.org/record/7989831#.ZHcVyF7P0uU).
+Unzip and copy the "pigeon_data" folder to `./data/annotations/`.

 **Multi-pigeon video sequences with ground truth for the quantitative tracking evaluation**